 Giving students practice opportunities with different skills or problem formats mixed in is a great way to boost engagement and develop meta-cognitive skills.

-Here's a few tips for trying it out in the classroom:
+Here are a few tips for trying it out in the classroom:

 - Change it up!
 Word problem practice doesn't have to match the day's math lesson.